joeforth/fractal_slicer/README.md

 You can already see several geometric limitations being addressed:
 - Some lines sit above others in the Z plane
 - Multiple lines meet at shallow angles
-- Printing in a naïve order would cause the nozzle to pass through freshly deposited material
+- Printing in any order would cause the nozzle to pass through freshly deposited material

 **This is where ordering matters**.